New Blazer adds some needed style to the Chevrolet crossover SUV lineup.

-Rumors of abeing in the works have been confirmed with the debut of the 2019 Chevy Blazer today in Atlanta.
-However, unlike the old that last graced Chevrolet showrooms during the , the new model is built on a unibody structure shared with the GMC Acadia.
+Rumors of a new Blazer being in the works have been confirmed with the debut of the 2019 Chevy Blazer today in Atlanta.
+However, unlike the old body-on-frame Blazer that last graced Chevrolet showrooms during the 2005 model year, the new model is built on a unibody structure shared with the GMC Acadia.

-Instead of offering rugged off-road capabilities like the crossover SUV, which slots between the relatively bland-looking and in the Chevrolet lineup.
+Instead of offering rugged off-road capabilities like the Jeep Wrangler, the new Blazer will instead cater to customers looking for a stylish and versatile five-passenger crossover SUV, which slots between the relatively bland-looking Equinox and three-row Traverse in the Chevrolet lineup.
 To make more of a visual statement, Blazer designers looked to the Camaro for a little inspiration giving the SUV a wide stance, tall hood, big grille and skinny headlights up front.
-A high beltline runs along the sides that lead back to the strong rear haunches., the new Blazer will instead cater to customers looking for a stylish and versatile five-passenger
+A high beltline runs along the sides that lead back to the strong rear haunches.

-For base-level, 18-inch wheels will be standard with 20-inchers available.
+For base-level Blazers, 18-inch wheels will be standard with 20-inchers available.
 The sporty RS and range-topping Premier will ride on 20-inch wheels or optional 21-inchers.
 Sleeker and meaner looks on the RS come courtesy of blacked-out exterior accents, while the Premier wears a tasteful amount of chrome for a more premium appearance.

 Other cabin features include a leather-wrapped steering wheel, sliding rear seat, optional panoramic roof and hands-free power liftgate.
 When it comes to carrying stuff, the offers 64.2 cubic-feet of cargo space with the backseats folded down.

-For tech, the latestsystem handles infotainment with an 8-inch touchscreen, Bose audio, 4G LTE Wi-Fi hotspot and both Apple CarPlay and Android Auto capabilities.
+For tech, the latest Chevy MyLink system handles infotainment with an 8-inch touchscreen, Bose audio, 4G LTE Wi-Fi hotspot and both Apple CarPlay and Android Auto capabilities.
 There's no shortage of smart device charge options, either, with entry-level Blazers featuring four USB outlets, while RS and Premier get six USB ports and come standard with a wireless charging pad.
 Available safety technologies include adaptive cruise control and rear camera mirror.

 Two engines will be offered with a 2.5-liter four-cylinder producing 193 horsepower and 188 pound-feet of torque serving as the base engine.
 Those looking for additional grunt can spring for a 3.6-liter V6 with 305 horses and 269 pound-feet that offers an estimated tow capacity of 4,500 pounds.
 Both engines work with a 9-speed automatic transmission in front- or all-wheel drive configurations.

-The new 2019 Chevroletwill go on sale in early 2019 to battle it out with the likes of the Ford Edge, Jeep Grand Cherokee and Nissan Murano.
+The new 2019 Chevrolet Blazer will go on sale in early 2019 to battle it out with the likes of the Ford Edge, Jeep Grand Cherokee and Nissan Murano.
 No official pricing details are available yet, but a base price tag in the low $30,000-range similar to its competitors seems like a good bet.